adamboerema/polymertutorial/README.md

-For all the frontend developers who just got comfortable with last week's tools, Google's Polymer version 1.0 announced at Google I/O is about to modernize your image of the "widget."
+For all the frontend developers who just started to feel comfortable with last week's tools, Google's Polymer version 1.0 announced at Google I/O is about to modernize your image of the "widget."
 Known as Web Components, Polymer streamlines the process of implementing the Web Component standard and adds cross-browser support that makes Polymer just about production ready.

 To give a better example to why Polymer and Web Components are so great, I'm going to build a photo stream component using the API from our gif photo booth app called Gifn.
 I'll explain each part as we go along.

+First create a new folder in the command line using

+	mkdir polymer_tutorial

+And then enter the folder using

+	cd polymer_tutorial

 To install Polymer we are going to use Bower, which is a package management tool for javascript.
-If you do not have Bower installed you can do so in the terminal with
+If you do not have Bower installed you can do so with

 	npm install -g bower